-Students have rights which are granted by the United States Constitution and which may be execised in the College as in other public institutions.
+Students have rights which are granted by the United States Constitution and which may be exercised in the College as in other public institutions.
 The law recognizes that these rights are subject to restraints which may be imposed because of the College's role and function.
-Since the scope and meaning of constitutional rights are evolving, it is impossible to set forth all rights in this handbook.
-Any rights set forth, therefore, are not to be read as an exclusion of rights not delineated
+Since the scope and meaning of constiturights in this handbook.
+Any rights set forth, therefore, are not to be read as an exclusion of rights not delineated.

-It is the practice of the Board of Trustees of William Rainey Harper College to respect the property exercised rights of its students.
+It is the practice of the Board of Trustees of William Rainey Harper College to respect the properly exercised rights of its students.
 If a student believes that his/her proposed conduct or speech may infringe upon the College's role and function or he/she is unclear as to these rights, he/she is encouraged to secure the advice of the Vice President of Student Affairs or designee prior to taking action.
 The prior advice is not, however, a condition to the student's exercise of rights.